Burnham-on-Sea Infant School

-Whilst designing a curriculum that will ensure our children leave us with secure basic skills in reading, writing and numeracy is of high importance, a broad range of subjects and experiences is vital in order for them to develop a lifelong love of learning and to discover where their talents may lie.
+Whilst designing a curriculum that will ensure our children leave us with secure basic skills in reading, writing and maths is of high importance, a breadth and depth of curriculum across a range of subjects and experiences is vital in order for them to develop a lifelong love of learning and to discover where their talents and interests may lie.

 Parental engagement is crucial to every child’s success and we strive to involve parents during their child’s learning journey.
 For example, we hold workshops, invite parents to contribute to topics, hold a face-to-face parents’ evening every term and share learning success through our newsletters and website.